apache/brpc/brpc_proposal.md

 ### Meritocracy

-brpc was originally created by Ge Jun and Chen zhangyi inside baidu from 2013, since its opensource in 2017, it already operates on meritocracy principles. it accepts multiple contribute from other companies.
+brpc was originally created by Ge Jun and Chen zhangyi inside baidu from 2014.
+Since its opensource in 2017, it already operates on meritocracy principles.
+It accepts multiple contribute from other companies.
 And now,the core developers are from several different companies.

-we will follow Apache way to encourage more developers to contribute in this project. we know that only active and committed developers from a diverse set of backgrounds can make brpc a successful project.
+We will follow Apache way to encourage more developers to contribute in this project.
+We know that only active and committed developers from a diverse set of backgrounds can make brpc a successful project.